Lak1Lay/mempool-trading-bot/README.md

 ## About
 This is a cryptocurrency trading bot that uses mempool analysis to make trades.
+Sniper bot allows you to be one of the first buys on any token launch.
+On a token launch there is an initial pump of the price.
+Buying first and selling at the first peak can make you fast profits.

+## Features
+- Mempool monitoring for liquidity add transactions, Pinksale and DXsale signals
+- Works with Uniswap-V3 like AMMs in most common EVM networks (Uniswap, Pancackeswap, Sushiswap, Quickswap, TraderJoe and etc.)
+- Automatic sell based on a user configured profit
+- Honeypot detection
+- Telegram bot notifications

 ## Installation
 To install the bot, follow these steps: